-Bert Fisher, BA, is president and CEO of Community Partnerships, Inc., which provides services to individuals with intellectual and/or developmental disabilities, mental health or substance abuse issues, brain injury, and economically disadvantaged youth.
+Bert Fisher is president and CEO of Community Partnerships, Inc., which provides services to individuals with intellectual and/or developmental disabilities, mental health or substance abuse issues, brain injury, and economically disadvantaged youth.
 Fisher has more than 25 years of nonprofit experience including serving as vice-president of development for the Food Bank of Central and Easter North Carolina.
 A Duke graduate, he also worked there in managerial positions for 20 years.
-He lives in Hillsborough.
+Bert lives with his wife, Leto Copeley, in Hillsborough.

 Cornell Lamb lll, BS, captain in the Carrboro Police Department, is currently the administrative division commander.
 He has been in law enforcement for 20 years, with 17 of those years at the Carrboro Police Department.
 A graduate of North Carolina Central University, he also has diplomas from the FBI Academy and the North Carolina Justice Academy Management Development Program.
 Lamb served in United States Army and was member of the 82nd Airborne.
 He is also a volunteer assistant football coach at Chapel Hill High School.